-Paw Paw is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Paw Paw is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Paw Paw is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Paw Paw who work in maintenance occupations (14.49%), office and administrative support (11.60%), and sales jobs (10.64%).
+There are especially a lot of people living in Paw Paw who work in maintenance occupations (14.20%), office and administrative support (11.81%), and food service (11.51%).

 Also of interest is that Paw Paw has more people living here who work in computers and math than 95% of the places in the US.